[Updated in 2019!]

 If you’re lucky enough to get tickets to a show here, definitely attend.
 If not, come in the morning when it opens and explore its gorgeous interior. (website)

 We absolutely loved our tour of the huge market– especially being able to learn about Mexico’s diverse food traditions straight from someone who talks about it all day.
-We stuffed our faces with tacos, moles, and other local staples (I did not partake in the insects).
+We stuffed our faces with tacos, moles, tamales, and other local staples (insects included!).
 It also made our evening meal even more meaningful that night– because we could identify so many ingredients. (website)

-- Alameda Central (a beautiful park right next to the Palacio de Bellas Artes)
+- Alameda Central: a beautiful park right next to the Palacio de Bellas Artes, where you’ll see street dancers and families strolling among trees.

 Roma and Condesa